 - The offering/experience must be based within the Central Otago District Council (CODC) boundary

-- If serving alcohol the business must have a current liquor licence
+- If serving alcohol, the business must have a current liquor license

-- Meet all required Central Otago District Council food standards
+- Meet all licensing and consent requirements from Central Otago District Council including food standards

-- Tourism Central Otago reserves the right to decline a menu item, experience or event if it does not meet the criteria.
+- Tourism Central Otago reserves the right to decline a menu item if it does not meet the criteria

 Frequently Asked Questions

 Eat.Taste.Central or E.T.C is an annual promotional campaign designed to encourage culinary inspired travel around Central Otago during the spring months and to build recognition of Central Otago as a premium Food, Wine & Beverage destination in New Zealand.